wainuiomata/pongo2gin/old/README.md

 Requirements
 ------------

-Requires Gin 1.16 or higher and Pongo2.
+Requires Gin 1.2 or higher and Pongo2.

-## Here is Compatible with pongo version 1 &  version 4

- [pongo2 version 5](https://gitlab.com/go-box/pongo2gin/) -  Compatible with pongo version 5

- [pongo2 version 1](https://gitlab.com/go-box/pongo2gin/tree/main/v1) - Compatible with pongo version 1

- [pongo2 version 4](https://gitlab.com/go-box/pongo2gin/tree/main/v4) -  Compatible with pongo version 4

-# please don't forget to give stars :)

-## Installation

-`go get "github.com/dieselburner/pongo2gin"`

 Usage
 -----